 Choose from options like the Thom Be Good—mozzarella, tomato sauce, roasted garlic, pepperoni and sausage.
 Adventurous eaters will enjoy the Mediterranean pizza, a Greek-inspired hummus and roasted red pepper veggie pie.
 Even the traditional cheese pizza, the O.G., is taken to another level with fresh oregano and basil added (you can also get it sans-green stuff by ordering the Cheazy-E, for the green-averse small people in your house).
 All ingredients are non-GMO, with no chemicals or preservatives added.
 Parenting win!

 Putting the Robots to Work

 All that sounds great, but where do the robots come in?
 Marta and Bruno are the techie secret behind Zume.
 Marta is the sauce-spreading robot who can differentiate between pizzas that require light sauce and those with the full option.
 After Marta is done, a human employee places the toppings and your pizza continues down the conveyor belt to the end where Bruno, the next robot in the operation, lifts your pizza into one of the 850 degree ovens.

 All of the pizzas are thin crust and 14 inches across.
-Delivery is free and no tipping is allowed.
 After you place your order via the app, Zume sends you the picture of your “Pielot” so you know who’s smiling face will be delivering dinner.